Azure/Azure-Sentinel/Parsers/ASimDns/ARM/DnsEmpty/README.md

 # Microsoft ASIM Dns Normalization Parser

-This template deploys the ASIM DNS schema parser for Microsoft.m  The parser is a part of the Advanced Security Information Model.
+This template deploys the ASIM Dns schema parser for Microsoft.

 This function returns an empty ASIM DNS activity schema